AndrewLuyt/divvy-bikeshare/analysis-report.md

 ![](analysis-report_files/figure-html/create motion vectors day-of-week-hour-1.png)<!-- -->

-Let's look at the members first.
+Let's look at the members first, and the strong diagonal feature.
 The blue-green arrows pointing southeast show a strong trend in the morning hours for members to ride in that direction.
 Recalling the early-morning spike in member traffic, these arrows represent the morning rush hour.
 The orange-red arrows pointing